mdpiper/nsf-supporting-documents/docs/Piper_Current_and_Pending.md

 Period of Performance/Total Award: 2018--2021, $587,392
 Commitment (person-months/year): 2.0

-## Evaluating Economic Impacts of Arctic Environmental Change (*this proposal*)
+## Icy landscapes from the Brooks Range to the Beaufort Sea: quantifying the mobilization, transport and deposition of sediment and carbon in Arctic Alaska (*this proposal*)

-Principal investigator: Yasin Elshorbany
+Principal investigator: Irina Overeem
-Program Name/Sponsoring Agency: NSF/NERC
+Program Name/Sponsoring Agency: NSF-OPP ANS
-Period of Performance/Total Award: 2018--2021, $978,689
+Period of Performance/Total Award: 1/1/2019--12/31/2021, $866,323
-Commitment (person-months/year): 1.0
+Commitment (person-months/year): 1.0, 1.0, 1.0